Can I discharge water from groundwater dewatering operations under this permit?

 What if I suspect the discharge from dewatering operations are from a contaminated site?

-If a discharge from dewatering operations causes or contributes to a water quality violation, the permittee shall contact the department.
-This permit authorizes the discharge of only uncontaminated groundwater.
+If a discharge from dewatering operations causes or contributes to a water quality violation, the operator shall immediately stop dewatering discharges.
+This permit only authorizes the discharge of uncontaminated groundwater.

-A site that does not meet the conditions of Part 3.4.3 of the CGP may qualify for coverage under Rule 62-621.300(1), F.A.C., or under an individual wastewater permit on the appropriate form listed in Rule 62-620.910, F.A.C.
+A site that does not meet the dewatering conditions of the CGP may qualify for coverage under the Industrial Wastewater Dewatering GP (Rule 62-621.300(1), F.A.C.), or under an individual wastewater permit on the appropriate form listed in Rule 62-620.910, F.A.C.
 Operators should contact the appropriate DEP District Office wastewater permitting program for questions on wastewater permits.

-If I applied for the new 2015 CGP and did not indicate dewatering operations, can I modify my NOI to include it?
+If I applied for the 2015 CGP and did not select dewatering, can I modify my NOI?

 What is backwash?